Duryab333/AWS/Ansible/error_handling.md

 ## Defining Failure

-you can ignore specific errors by using `  failed_when: `
+you can ignore specific errors by using `  failed_when: `  For that puropose of getting the output into variable ` copy_result `

 ```